-Medications administered by subcutaneous injection include drugs that can be given in small volumes (less than 2 mL).
+Medications administered by subcutaneous injection include drugs that can be given in small volumes (usually less than 1 mL but up to 2 mL is safe).
 Insulin and some hormones are commonly administered as subcutaneous injections.

 The location of injection is important for subcutaneous injections.
 The drug needs to be injected into the fatty tissue just below the skin.
 Some areas of the body have a more easily accessible layer of tissue, where a needle injected under the skin will not hit muscle, bone, or blood vessels.